aymanalareqi/filament-app-version-manager/README.md

 ## 🧪 Testing

-The plugin includes comprehensive test coverage with 50+ tests covering all functionality.
+The plugin includes comprehensive test coverage with 58+ tests and 161+ assertions covering all functionality.

 ### Running Tests